kahalewai/dae/README.md

 ## Contribute

-DAE is a **production-ready open security standard**, and like all successful standards, it is designed to evolve through **open, collaborative development**.
+DAE is a production-ready open security standard, and like all successful standards, it is designed to evolve through open, collaborative development.
 This repository serves as the canonical home for the DAE specification, where the community can propose improvements while preserving the standard’s formal guarantees.

-We invite **AI platform builders, security architects, researchers, and standards authors** to participate in the evolution of DAE through transparent, structured collaboration.
+We invite AI platform builders, security architects, researchers, and standards authors to participate in the evolution of DAE through transparent, structured collaboration.

 Participation includes: